NikolayNIK/material_table_view/README.md

 ### Row wrapping widgets restriction

-Not every widget can be used to wrap row widget built in a rowBuilder and placeholderBuilder functions.
+Some widgets can not be used to wrap row widget built in a rowBuilder and placeholderBuilder functions.
 Any widget that may need to utilize compositing will either cause an exception or will not work as expected.